Overview: Taking on Society’s Grand Challenges

-Purdue's College of Engineering is embarking on a period of remarkable growth.
-With the support of the Provost and Board of Trustees, we expect to increase the size of the CoE faculty by as much as 30% and the CoE staff by 28% over the next five years.
+Purdue’s College of Engineering is embarking on a period of remarkable growth.
+With the support of the Provost and Board of Trustees, we expect to increase the size of the CoE faculty by as much as 30% and the CoE staff by 30% by 2017.
 Growth on this scale is an opportunity for Transformational change.
 More information can be found on our Strategic Growth Initiative page.

 Interdisciplinary, Global, and Diverse